 Olive oil has a more favorable fatty acid profile.
 Olive oil has a very high level of monounsaturated fats.

-As long as olive oil is not heated, the antioxidant properties in the oil are higher than those of vitamin E. The antioxidant effects may provide protection from oxidative stress in a person’s body.
+The antioxidant effects may provide protection from oxidative stress in a person’s body.
 Reducing this type of biological stress can slow down or prevent tumor cells from growing or developing.

 Cooking with olive oil